rosy-j/Mountain-Madness-2022/README.md

 Interest in Presenting: No thank you

-Post on sfucsss.org: No than you
+Post on sfucsss.org: No thank you